44dealonbestoffer/da/Errata-(Mk-II).md

-In cases where users desire a sink connection to a host, using the receptacle port the default firmware behavior can be overridden by software as the ENABLE command issued by the bootloader can be disabled, this however only allows the connection to be used as power source without any data exchange.
+In cases where users desire a sink connection to a host, using the receptacle port the default firmware behavior can be overridden by software as the ENABLE command issued by the bootloader can be disabled.

 Useful links:
 https://e2e.ti.com/support/interface/f/138/p/707926/2608914